Privacy

 The desktop app (Daintree)

 Daintree is an Electron desktop app that runs entirely on your machine.
 It is a workspace around AI coding CLIs you already have — Claude Code, Gemini CLI, Codex, OpenCode, and others.
-The app's design principle is that your code never leaves your machine because of Daintree: no backend ingests your files, prompts, or agent output.
-Most of what's described below is opt-in and disabled by default.
+The app's design principle is that your code never leaves your machine because of Daintree itself: no Daintree backend ingests your files, prompts, or agent output.
+The optional features described below — voice input, the GitHub integration, and the MCP server — send specific data to third parties only when you turn them on, and only ever using your own credentials.
+Everything in this section is opt-in and disabled by default unless stated otherwise.

 AI agent traffic